 Optional Pre- or Post-Trip Extension: Edinburgh

 Visit the ancient Edinburgh Castle and see the Stone of Scone—an oblong block of red sandstone used for centuries in the coronation of monarchs of Scotland.
 See the Scottish Crown Jewels and enjoy some time to explore on your own.
-Time your visit to coincide with the spectacular Edinburgh Military Tattoo, a festival and celebration of music and culture set against the famous backdrop of Edinburgh Castle (specific dates only).
-From $1,720 per person.
+Time your visit to coincide with the spectacular Edinburgh Military Tattoo a festival and celebration of music and culture set against the famous backdrop of Edinburgh Castle (specific dates only).
+Dates that don't coincide with the Tattoo will have a Scottish cultural evening included instead.
+From $1,790 per person, double occupancy.
 (2 Days) Contact ExpeditionTrips for details.

-Air transportation; meals not indicated; passport, visa, immigration fees; baggage/accident/travel insurance; items of a personal nature, such as alcoholic beverages other than the first and last night aboard the ship, laundry; optional extensions; gratuities to ship's crew (at your discretion); fuel surcharge may apply.
+Airfare; passport and visa fees; baggage/accident/travel insurance; items of a personal nature, such as alcoholic beverages, laundry; optional extensions; gratuities to ship's crew (at your discretion); fuel surcharge may apply.